 Otherwise, although Gauguin did do a few ‘straight’ portraits like that of Thérèse-Josephine, he mostly employed his friends and associates, both in France and later on Tahiti, as stock characters in his narratives.
-He had great fun, for example, with the lugubrious features of fellow artist Meijer de Haan, whom he used as a sinister foil to the natural innocence of the native girls in ‘Barbarian Tales’ (1902), pictured above.
+He had great fun, for example, with the lugubrious features of fellow artist Meijer de Haan, whom he used as a sinister foil to the natural innocence of the native girls in ‘Barbarian Tales’ (1902), shown above.
 Gauguin also did at least one portrait of another, far better-known Dutch artist: Van Gogh.
 This isn’t in the show, although the curators have included a painting of sunflowers which, they suggest, may be a ‘surrogate portrait’ of him.
 Maybe, maybe not.

 This is quite a small exhibition – just 55 works – but as well as paintings there’s a good selection of his often neglected but highly original sculptures in clay and wood.
 Of the latter, one in particular not only shows that Gauguin did a good line in satire but also makes you warm to him.
 Monseigneur Joseph Martin was a local bishop with whom he conducted a lively feud during his final sojourn in the remote Marquesas.
-Martin had chided the artist for his loose morals while at the same time, Gauguin knew, he was carrying on with his own housekeeper.
+Martin had chided the artist for his loose morals while at the same time, Gauguin knew, carrying on with his own housekeeper.
 In 1902 Gauguin did a carving of him as ‘Père Paillard’ (‘Father Lechery’), squatting totem-like with horns, which he set up on a plinth outside his house.
 Pot – kettle – black!
 Martin had to walk past it every day.

 Unfortunately ‘Père Paillard’ had the last laugh because within a year Gauguin – embittered, debilitated by syphilis, seemingly forgotten – was dead.
 He was only 54.
 His last self-portrait is a revelation: bespectacled and with a neat goatee, he looks the very model of propriety.
 Less the devil incarnate, more like the retired banker that in another life he had indeed once been.
 Was this the real Gauguin, beneath all the bravado and bluster?
 Probably not.
 Strange man.